Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 Gaibriel is a tech-savvy fairy who's angry with humanity.
 His vendetta began when he tried to entice some modern children away into the forest but they were too busy playing *Pokemon Go* to follow him.
 He's decided to use the power of video games against humankind to get his revenge.

-He is unwilling to stop his plan or give [[the hunters]] any information at all, but he isn't a very tough fae and not much of a fighter.
+He is unwilling to stop his plan or give [[the hunters]] any information at all, but he isn't a very [[Tough]] fae and not much of a fighter.
 He's a trickster, hence his roundabout approach.
 If trapped and threatened, he will break the spell but he'll try to mess with [[the hunters]] when he does it (e.g. insisting that the counter spell involves all [[the hunters]] skipping in a circle holding hands and singing, and covering them with indelible glitter.
 Harmless but annoying.)

 He has no official course of distribution but has been planting the games in secondhand sales at game shops, leaving them in public libraries, and selling them at a stall in a rundown flea market along with other bric-a-brac.